 Erie SeaWolves vs. Richmond Flying Squirrels - Game Notes

-Tonight, the SeaWolves begin their final homestand of the 2019 season as they take on the Richmond Flying Squirrels (SF Giants) in the opening game of a four-game series at UPMC Park.
-Yesterday afternoon, the SeaWolves dropped the series finale in Harrisburg 3-2, finishing the road trip with a 2-5 record.
-The loss, coupled with a Bowie win, puts the SeaWolves in a tie for first heading into tonight's game.
-Bowie currently holds the tie breakers over the SeaWolves...Lefty Joey Wentz takes the mound for the SeaWolves making his fourth start and first against the Flying Squirrels.
-Wentz earned a win in his most recent start on August 16 against Akron hurling five scoreless innings, allowing four hits with no walks and seven strikeouts...Righty Sean Hjelle takes the mound for Richmond making his fourth start and second against Erie.
-Hjelle took a no-decision in his last start against Erie on August 21 allowing seven runs, five earned, on 12 hits with a walk and seven strikeouts in 5.2 innings.
+Tonight, the SeaWolves look to snap a two-game slide as they take on the Richmond Flying Squirrels (SF Giants) in the second game of a four-game series at UPMC Park.
+Last night, the SeaWolves suffered another one-run loss as the Squirrels took the series opener 7-6.
+The SeaWolves have dropped five of their past six games, all by a run.
+The loss, coupled with a Bowie loss to Reading on Monday, keeps the SeaWolves and Baysox tied atop the Western Division.
+Bowie currently holds all tie breakers over Erie...Lefty Jose Fernandez takes the mound for the SeaWolves making his 10th appearance and second start.
+Fernandez last appeared as a starter against Harrisburg on August 22 and took a loss allowing three runs (all on a home run) on five hits with no walks and two strikeouts in four innings.
+Fernandez has taken losses in back-to-back in his last two appearances...Lefty Caleb Baragar takes the mound for Richmond making his 27th appearance, 25th start and third start against Erie.
+Baragar has taken a pair of no-decisions in his previous two starts against the SeaWolves allowing eight runs over 12.2 innings of work.
+Baragar took a no-decision in his last start against Akron on August 22.
+In the game, he allowed four runs on six hits with three walks and five strikeouts in 5.2 innings of work.

 WEDNESDAY VS. RICHMOND FLYING SQUIRRELS (SF GIANTS) - UPMC PARK - 7:05 P.M.